MUSIC, WORDS & MOVEMENT

 Panagiotis Gavalas, a beloved local pharmacist and accomplished bouzouki player, continues the family’s rich musical tradition.

-We will celebrate Hydra’s rich poetry and literary heritage with a Poet’s Breakfast, co-hosted by local poet Yiannis Gavalas and American poet John L. Holgerson.
+We were proud to honour Hydra’s rich poetry and literary heritage with A Poetic Morning of Readings at Hydra's famous Pirate Bar, co-hosted by local poet Yiannis Gavalas and American poet John L. Holgerson, along with Greek poet Michelle Houwers, who shared a poem and assisted with translation.
 For the past 30 years, Holgerson has spent at least a month or two each year in Hydra, inspired by Leonard Cohen, writing poetry and reflecting.
-He returns to Hydra as an ArtCinema Poet Patron to co-host the breakfast, which will be accompanied by a Colombian festival film from Cannes exploring the life of a poet.
-The breakfast and screening will invite both local and international guests to participate at the famous Pirate Bar, long celebrated as a gathering place for Hydra’s poets.
+He returned as an ArtCinema Poet Patron to co-host the morning, with Yiannis Gavalas.
+Our heartfelt thanks go to Wendy and Lily at the Pirate Bar for kindly allowing us to host this gathering there.

 YIANNIS GAVALAS